 Notice I didn’t mention professional on that list because I’m assuming if you were a professional you’d probably already have a pretty good idea what camera you want/need and wouldn’t be reading this.
 So let’s address the other three options.

-Instead look at either an entry-level DSLR, mirrorless camera, or even a good point and shoot with some manual settings.
+Instead look at either an entry-level DSLR, mirrorless camera, or even a good compact camera with some manual settings.

 Intermediate and advanced